 When I asked about collaboration between producers, Susanna said that there was a considerable amount of fragmentation and not as much collaboration as she would like.
 However, she sounded a note of optimism stating that there seems to be some movement towards working together.

-Reflecting on her 2007 Vino Nobile, Susanna noted that is was an excellent year and the wine was fuller bodied and more intense than in 2006 and 2008 with a deeper color.
-“This wine can age 10 to 15 years easily,” She added.
+Reflecting on her Vino Nobile, Susanna noted “This wine can age 10 to 15 years easily,” She added.
 The 2007 bottling was her first without her dear brother Giorgio who passed away in May 2007 at the too young age of 50.
 Susanna has dedicated a wine to Giorgio called Il Segreto di Giorgio.
 She refuses to say what’s in the wine and smiles enigmatically when I press her.

 She also has a wine dedicated to her father, Arnaldo, which isn’t sold in the United States, at least not yet.
-I love that wine and drink it happily everytime I visit her at her Agritourism farm called Le Cantastorie look forward to going back soon, maybe after Vinitaly 2010, if I am lucky.
+I love that wine and drink it happily everytime I visit her at her Agritourism farm called Le Cantastorie look forward to going back soon, maybe next summer, if I am lucky.